Fender Limited Edition ’72 Telecaster Thinline, Rosewood Fingerboard, Aged Blue Flower, Relic

 Black Dot Music

-On Order for a customer … Would you like to make one of these amazing Tele’s yours before the Limited Edition window closes?
+Would you like to make one of these amazing Tele’s yours before the Limited Edition window closes?

 1972 saw the introduction of a new Telecaster® Thinline model that took Fender’s venerable workhorse guitar into bold new territory in both sound and style.
 Most prominently, two big new high-output humbucking pickups designed by famed pickup maker Seth Lover were housed in a curvaceous new pickguard, below which was mounted a new six-saddle Stratocaster® Tremolo bridge.